 If job seekers directly send their CV or a copy of their ID to us without going through our website or if we get information from a third party, we ask for their consent with a specific form.
 However, if we don’t get their consent, we delete personal data from our system.

 For job seekers who have been working on our contract, the data storage periods are a bit more complex.

 The longest storage period is for all details based on payroll administration: 7 years after the last working day.
 This concerns name, address, contact details, BSN, start date, pension plans, salary raise and secondary benefit agreements.
-Then there are some data that are removed after 5 years: copy ID, payroll tax declarations.
+Then there are some data that are removed after 5 years: copy ID, and payroll tax declarations.

 After 2 years after the last working day, we remove: contracts and assignments, performance review administration, sick leave administration, copies of certifications/recommendation letters, all correspondence about promotions, changes in responsibilities etc.